TapWithUs/tap-python-sdk/Readme.md

 The sensors measurements are given with respect to the reference system below.
 ![alt text](TAP-axis-alpha.png "Tap Strap reference frame")

-Each sample (of accelerometer or imu) is preambled wwith a timestamp, referenced to an internal Tap clock.
+Each sample (of accelerometer or imu) is preambled with a millisecond timestamp, referenced to an internal Tap clock.

 The dynamic range of the sensors is determined with the ```set_input_mode``` method by passing a ```sensitivity``` integers list of length 3 with the following elements (by order):